drussell1974/cssow/src/teacher_web/README.md

 use 'yarn test' from package.json to run the unit tests that include testing routes, or directly from the command line...

-'''python ./web/manage.py test'''
+> python ./web/manage.py test

 ## Selenium

 Use 'yarn test-ui' from package.json to run automated browser tests (with file pattern uitest_*.py) using Selenium, or directly from the command line...

-python -m unittest discover --start-directory ./tests/ui_test/ --pattern uitest_*.py
+> python -m unittest discover --start-directory ./tests/ui_test/ --pattern uitest_*.py

 # Settings